An element used to reduce supply voltages to some desired value or to limit current.

 Wire wound resistors are substantially different from all other types in that no film or resistive coating is used.
 A drawn wire with precisely controlled characteristics is wound around a ceramic core form.
 Different wire alloys are used to provide different resistance ranges.
 Wire-wound resistors are characterized by highest stability, highest power rating, and special TC or resistor fuse functions.
 And only a wire wound can withstand up to 250 W.

 However, certain drawbacks to wire-wound resistors place them out of the running for most nonspecialized requirements.
 In low-power, low cost, or high density, limited-space applications, other types are usually preferred.

 Figure 5 shows the typical power wire-wound resistor.
 The complete unit is coated with an insulating material such as baked enamel.
 Power wire-wound resistors are not color-coded.
 Their resistance values, wattages, and type numbers are stamped on with a special high-temperature paint that does not burn off.

 Fig.5: Power Wire-Wound resistor

 The ceramic resistors are made by firing certain metals blended with ceramics on a ceramic substrate.
 The type of mix and its thickness determines the amount of resistance.
-Ceramic resistors have precise resistance values and great stability under extreme temperatures.
+Ceramic resistors have precise resistance values and great stability at extreme temperatures.
 They are often produced as small rectangles with leads to attach to printed circuit boards.
 As with other resistors types, they are available with several different resistance values all in one package.
 Figure 6 shows a dual inline package (DIP), which is commonly used with PC boards.